amalthundiyil/moni-moni/README.md

 ## How we built it

-Tech Stack: Flutter, Django, PostgreSQL, Docker, AWS.
+Tech Stack: React.js, Django, PostgreSQL, Docker, AWS.

 ## Challenges we ran into